pahenn/pahenn.com/content/blog/shift-left.md

 ## What does "shift left" mean

 **Shift left** is simply a term I heard sometime in the past year to refer to thinking about analytics earlier in the process of application development.
 I think the first person I heard it from was [Joe Reis](https://www.linkedin.com/in/josephreis){target="_blank"} during a call I was on with he and [Bill Inmon](https://www.linkedin.com/in/billinmon){target="_blank"}. **Moving upstream** and **designing with the end in mind** are other ways I've used to describe this before, but this term is as good as any.
-Left and right are in used in relation to a timeline that begins with data creation, and moves to the right as you get further away from this point.
+Left and right are used in relation to a timeline that begins with data creation, and moves to the right as you get further away from this point.
 It's simplest to think about in terms of time, but actually makes more sense to think about moving right as gaining complexity.
 ::clickable-image
 ---

 src: images/shift-left/shift-left.png
 alt: Timeline
 caption: Analytics as a function of time, complexity, and sanity.
-Choose the representation that works best for what you're oprimizing for
+Choose the representation that works best for what you're optimizing for
 ---
 ::
 Up until relatively recently, it wasn't common place to build bespoke software for your business.
 Commercial software was bought for a specific use case and configured for your business as best as possible.
 It might not be a perfect fit, but you would get it close enough.
 Another area of the business would do the same: find the right piece of software for their use case, and make it work as best as possible.